 - Flow and Return temperatures

-David Whitfield, MD of Elysator, will be presenting on how to protect clients’ closed-loop systems from corrosion and bacteria without the need for chemical additives.
-The workshop will include:
+David Whitfield, MD of Elysator, presented on how to protect clients’ closed-loop systems from corrosion and bacteria without the need for chemical additives.
+The workshop included:

 - An overview of VDI2035 and principles of electrochemistry